-Planned giving establishes a way for a donor to provide for family members, while remembering the Senior Center as well.
+Planned giving establishes a way for a donor to provide for family members, while remembering The Hub as well.
 It often enables the donor to provide more and make a larger gift than they thought possible.
 Often, it also reduces taxes.

-Planned gifts can be designed to benefit the Senior Center's general operating fund, or the Loving Legacy Endowment.
+Planned gifts can be designed to benefit The Hub's general operating fund, or the Loving Legacy Endowment.

-The most common way of making a planned gift is by including the Senior Center in your will.
-Sample language that you could use to include the Senior Center in your will might look like this:
+The most common way of making a planned gift is by including The Hub in your will.
+Sample language that you could use to include The Hub in your will might look like this:

-"I give, devise, and bequeath (state amount, asset, or percentage of estate) to the Sheridan Senior Center, located at 211 Smith Street, Sheridan, WY 82801, to be used as the Senior Center's board deems appropriate."
+"I give, devise, and bequeath (state amount, asset, or percentage of estate) to The Hub, located at 211 Smith Street, Sheridan, WY 82801, to be used as The Hub's board deems appropriate."

 Pooled Income Fund (PIF)